Zad-Walid/Diabetic-Retinopathy-Detection/README.md

-# 🧠 Medical Chatbot For Diabetic Retinopathy Detection
+# 🧠 Medical Chatbot For Diabetic Retinopathy

 This part of the project acts as a **clinical assistant** for healthcare professionals, offering evidence-based information and treatment guidance related to **diabetic retinopathy (DR)**.